 All holdings are registered in a central database, named the Central Husbandry Register (CHR) according to Order no. 59 of 18 January 2010.
-The CHR is owned by the Ministry of Food, Agriculture and Fisheries, and was launched in 1992.
+The CHR is owned by The Danish Veterinary and Food Administration, and was launched in 1992.
 An unambiguous number registers each holding.
 For every holding the database covers measures and data concerning the flocks.
-The Danish Veterinary and Food Administration, which is part of the ministry, is responsible for supplying the database with information.
+The Danish Veterinary and Food Administration is responsible for supplying the database with information.

 Furthermore, the Salmonella Database is solely used for poultry and contains information on all registered holdings as well as all laboratory results, measures and all data concerning the poultry.